johnohhh1/arc_pi_taxonomy/README.md

 ## Contributing

 This project is actively evolving!
 Contributions, corrections, and additions are encouraged.
-Please follow the repository’s contribution guidelines to submit new findings or improvements.
+Please follow the repository's contribution guidelines to submit new findings or improvements.

+- Pick the right folder (`attack_intents/`, `attack_techniques/`, or `attack_evasions/`) and add a focused Markdown entry.
+- Use the common structure: Title, short Description, Attack Examples, Example Prompts, and Defensive Notes (when applicable).
+- Keep examples concise, stick to ASCII unless a technique requires otherwise, and cite sources or real cases when you can.

 ## License & Attribution